Sidney Craig

-Sidney Harvey Craig (March 22, 1932 – July 21, 2008) was an American businessman who was the business partner and husband of weight-loss entrepreneur Jenny Craig.
-Together, they founded the weight-management company Jenny Craig, Inc. and expanded the company throughout the United States, Australia, and Canada.
+Sidney Harvey Craig (March 22, 1932 – July 21, 2008) was an American businessman who was the business partner and husband of businesswoman Jenny Craig.
+Together, they founded the weight-management company Jenny Craig, Inc., and expanded the company throughout the United States, Australia, and Canada.

 Early life

-Born in Vancouver, British Columbia, Craig was raised in Los Angeles, California.
+Born in Vancouver, British Columbia, Canada, Craig was raised in Los Angeles, California.
 He was a one-time child tap dancer who graduated from California State University, Fresno with a major in business and psychology.
 Later, he would commit $10 million to California State University, Fresno for its School of Business and Administrative Services.
 Fresno State renamed their School of Business to the Sid Craig School of Business.